JasonMorlock/Robotic-Hand-Project-for-Engineering-Education/README.md

 1. Robotic Hand 3D Models: This folder includes the STL files of the 3D models of the hand we employed in this project.
 The hand models were adopted from [1].

 2. Base Unit 3D Models: This folder includes the STL files of the base unit we employed in this this project.
-These are spool, ...
+These are Servo Housing Unit, Arduino Housing Attachment, and Spool.

+3. Robotic Hand and Base Unit Assembly Drawing: This drawing shows front, top, and right facing views for the assembled base unit and a isometric view of the entire assembly.

 If you use any of this material, please cite the paper: